introcompsys/spring2022/_sources/resources/glossary.md

 .gitignore
   a file in a git repo that will not add the files that are included in this .gitignore file.
 Used to prevent files from being unnecessarily committed.

+templating
+  templating is the idea of changing the input or output of a system.
+For instance, the Jupyter book, instead of outputting the markdown files as markdown files, displays them as HTML pages (with the contents of the markdown file).

 ```